DSheirer/jmbe/jmbe/README.md

 	Libraries used by jbme:

 	Simple Logging Facade for Java: http://www.slf4j.org/

 	JTransforms FFT: https://sites.google.com/site/piotrwendykier/software/jtransforms

 Using the jmbe audio conversion library in your own java program

-	1. Run the ant task 'interface' to generate the generic audio converter interfaces library and place the library on your class path.
+	1. Run the ant task 'create-interface' to generate the generic audio converter interfaces library and place the library on your class path.

 	2. Add the following code to your program